 How prevalent is employee ownership?

 The variety in the types and extent of employee ownership makes it difficult to obtain consistent estimates across countries.
 In the US about 20% of private sector employees report owning company stock, while about 32% of British employees had some form of employee ownership scheme in 2004 .
-Data from the European Company Survey show that 5.2% of companies offered employee share ownership in 2013, and European Working Conditions Survey data show that 3.3% of employees participated in employee ownership in 2010 .
-Employee ownership in Europe is more common in large firms and countries with more developed capital markets.
-There has also been considerable experience and study of employee ownership in Russia and eastern European countries, Japan, and Latin America.
+The percentage of companies offering employee share ownership was 5.2% in the 2013 European Company Survey and 12.4% among medium and large companies in the 2015 Cranet survey, while the percentage of employees covered appears lower at 3.3% in the 2010 European Working Conditions Survey , .
+Employee ownership in Europe is more common in firms that are large, have human resource management systems intended to foster employee commitment, and are in countries with more developed capital markets .
+There has also been considerable experience and study of employee ownership in Russia, China, Japan, Eastern Europe, and Latin America.

 What does the evidence on employee ownership show?

 Many types of studies have been conducted on employee ownership.
-Some compare employee-owners to non-owners in the same or different firms, some compare firms with and without employee ownership plans, some compare firms before and after adoption of employee ownership relative to firms that have not adopted employee ownership at all, and others employ laboratory experiments to examine the link between financial participation and performance outcomes.
-But overall, what does the evidence on employee ownership show?
+Some compare employee owners to non-owners in the same or different firms, some compare firms with and without employee ownership plans, some compare firms before and after adoption of employee ownership relative to firms that have not adopted employee ownership at all, and others employ laboratory experiments to examine the link between financial participation and performance outcomes.
+But, overall, what does the evidence show?

-A new meta-analysis of existing studies, with 102 samples covering 56,984 firms, finds that employee ownership has a small but significant positive relation, on average, with firm performance .
+A meta-analysis of existing studies, with 102 samples covering 56,984 firms, finds that employee ownership has a small but significant positive relation, on average, with firm performance .
 The positive relation exists across firm size, and has increased in studies over time, possibly because firms are learning to implement employee ownership more effectively.
-This is consistent with earlier reviews and meta-analyses, including one which found that two-thirds of 129 studies concluded that employee ownership is positively related to performance or employee attitudes, while only one-tenth found negative relationships (see Figure 1 for one illustration of a positive relationship).
-As an example, a study sponsored by the UK Treasury analyzed data from confidential tax records on tax-advantaged share schemes at over 16,000 UK firms and found that broad-based employee ownership was linked to improved firm performance measures, such as value-added and turnover .
-In addition, a study of French cooperatives found that employee-owned firms were at least as productive as conventional firms .
+This is consistent with other reviews and meta-analyses, including one which finds that two-thirds of 129 studies conclude that employee ownership is positively related to performance or employee attitudes, while only one-tenth find negative relationships (see Figure 1 for one illustration of a positive relationship).
+As an example, a study sponsored by the UK Treasury analyzes data from confidential tax records on tax-advantaged share schemes at over 16,000 UK firms and finds that broad-based employee ownership is linked to improved firm performance measures, such as value-added and turnover .
+In addition, a study of French cooperatives finds that employee-owned firms are at least as productive as conventional firms .

 Of course, correlation does not imply causation.
 To address causality issues many studies have used pre/post comparisons to adjust for any unknown fixed factors, and have used a variety of statistical corrections to adjust for any unknown factors related to the firm's choice of when to adopt employee ownership.
 Still, the generally positive relationships remain.